Postgraduate

 Residents will complete clinical rotations at the various Training Sites where they will be expected to provide patient centred care.
 They will have graduated responsibility based on their level of training, including inpatient consultations, daily clinical care, outpatient assessment, and overnight on-call duties.

-On CORE physiatry rotations Junior residents (R1-3) will be delegated responsibilities commensurate with their level of training.
-They will often be joined by their Senior Resident (R4-5) colleagues who will have a heightened level of responsibility acting alas a Junior Consultant under the Supervision of their faculty supervisor.
+On CORE physiatry rotations residents will be delegated responsibilities commensurate with their level of training.
+They are sometimes joined by more senior resident colleagues (R5) who will have a heightened level of responsibility, acting as a Junior consultant under the supervision of their faculty supervisor.

 Inpatient rehabilitation patients are situated at Parkwood Hospital with daily patient care shared between Physiatrists and Hospitalists (ie. Family Medicine Colleagues).
 This allows for a team approach to medical care and affords Physiatrists and residents opportunities to provide diverse outpatient care at and off-site from Parkwood.